cmu-sei/threat-hunting-games/README.md

-[here](https://bgasparotto.com/install-pyenv-ubuntu-debian), or via the [method described at the project Github](https://github.com/pyenv/pyenv#basic-github-checkout)), the correct Python version can be
+[here](https://bgasparotto.com/install-pyenv-ubuntu-debian), or via the [method described at the project Github](https://github.com/pyenv/pyenv#basic-github-checkout)), the correct Python version can be installed (example version):

+  $ pyenv install 3.10.6
+  $ pyenv virtualenv 3.10.6 th-3.10.6

+The virtualenv target version name is arbitrary.
+Make sure the lines for pyenv and virtualenv are placed in ~/.bashrc.

 Poetry also has tools for selecting environments for the project, which you may prefer to use.
 These directions will mostly assume